|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 SUNY Downstate Medical Center (DMC) is one of the 64 SUNY campuses located throughout New York State.
 It traces its roots to 1860.
 Today, the campus encompasses thirteen acres with a total student body of approximately 1,600.
 The College of Health Related Professions (CHRP) was established in 1966 as one of SUNY Downstate's four schools and approximately 300 full and part-time students are currently enrolled.
 The nurse-midwifery program was one of CHRP's original academic units.
 In 1996, the program was the first program accredited by the American College of Nurse-Midwives to accept students with other than a nursing background.

 SUNY Downstate is the only academic health science center in Brooklyn, New York.
-Brooklyn, one of the largest inner-city, underserved areas in the nation, has long thrived with a changing diverse population, including many minorities and many first and second generation immigrant families.
+Located in one of the largest inner-city, underserved areas in the nation, it has long thrived with a changing diverse population, including many minorities and many first and second generation immigrant families.
 SUNY Downstate, as a public institution, is deeply committed to providing access to quality education and has a long history of serving the community by graduating scores of well-prepared physicians, nurses, midwives, physician assistants, physical and occupational therapists, as well as a myriad of other health professionals.
 It is particularly significant to note that its nurse-midwifery program holds the unique distinction of being the first nurse-midwifery school in the United States.

 The SUNY Downstate nurse-midwifery program began in 1932 as the Maternity Center Association Education Program (MCA).
 In 1958, MCA began using Kings County Hospital Center (KCHC) in Brooklyn as its primary clinical site for student experiences.
 A close affiliation soon developed between the Nurse-Midwifery Program and the College of Medicine/Department of Obstetrics and Gynecology at Downstate Medical Center/KCHC.
 In 1974, the registration of the nurse-midwifery program was changed from MCA to Downstate Medical Center.